 Use an online calculator to demonstrate the concept of long-term investing and the power of compound interest.
 Your children may be surprised to see how fast invested funds can accumulate, especially when you match or contribute an additional amount each month.

 Let older teens become responsible for paying certain expenses (e.g., clothing and entertainment).
 The possibility of running out of their own money might make them think more carefully about their spending habits and choices.
 It may also encourage them to budget their money more effectively.
+Here’s an article about ways to save on school expenses.

 Cover the basics